miketill/matrixmaker/README.md

-scfc
+Matrix Maker
 ====

-Volunteer Matrix for Space City Futbol Club
+Volunteer Matrix Creator.
+Based on the one I created for SCFC.

+Licensed under the AGPL Version 3.